09/09/2020 @ 14:00 - 15:00

 A Comprehensive Approach to Energy Storage

-EASE and MEP Claudia Gamon are pleased to invite you on 9 September 2020 to a webinar presenting the European Parliament’s ITRE Committee Own Initiative Report on energy storage.
+EASE and MEP Claudia Gamon were pleased to invite you on 9 September 2020 to a webinar presenting the European Parliament’s ITRE Committee Own Initiative Report on energy storage.

-A panel discussion with shadow-rapporteurs MEP Maria Spyraki, MEP Ville Niinistö and MEP Niels Fuglsang will follow.
+A panel discussion with shadow-rapporteurs MEP Maria Spyraki, MEP Ville Niinistö and MEP Niels Fuglsang followed the presentation.

 Claudia Gamon is an Austrian Member of the European Parliament and a passionate liberal to the core.
 She is the NEOS spokesperson for all things European and sits with the Renew Europe group in the EP.
 Previously, the 31-year-old represented NEOS as a member of the Austrian Parliament.
 In her work, she focuses mainly on the topics digitalisation, science, research, energy and technological progress.
 Claudia Gamon studied International Business Administration and International Management at the Vienna University of Economics and the Université Catholique de Louvain.
 She gained her first political experience in 2011 when she was the leading candidate for the Young Liberals in the Austrian Students’ Union.